Aswan "The Nubian City"

-Aswan has always been a city of a great importance, it is considered to be a central market although it’s the smallest of the three touristic cities on the Nile, it used to be Ancient Egyptian’s gateway to Africa and was in the ancient time a garrison town for the military campaigns against Nubia.
+Aswan has always been a city of great importance, it is considered to be a central market although it’s the smallest of the three touristic cities on the Nile, it used to be Ancient Egyptian’s gateway to Africa and was in the ancient time a garrison town for the military campaigns against Nubia.
 Here is all the info about Aswan:

 It’s a city in the south of Egypt that is located 680km south of Cairo just below Lake Nasser and Aswan High Dam, it has a population of 275000, it has a large population of Nubian people, the Nile is 650m above Aswan.

 Aswan has a hot desert climate just like other countries in Egypt.
-It has the driest and hottest climate in compared with other cities.
+It has the driest and hottest climate compared with other cities.
 The average of its temperature is above 40c in summer.
 It is sunny most of the year and clears which makes it fascinating and unique in all seasons of the year.
 Here are the average temperatures of Aswan along the year:

 Best Attractions in Aswan

--Having Nile Cruises: which allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.
+- Enjoy Egypt Nile cruise packages: this allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.

--Trips to Abu Simbel from Aswan: that permits you visiting the two masterpieces of the Ancients that were built during the reign of Ramses II.
-Everything about these two statues is gorgeous starting from the paintings, the hand-carved pillars, carvings, and many other things that make Abu Simbel one of its kind.
+- Having a trip to Abu Simbel from Aswan: permits you to visit the two masterpieces of the Ancients that were built during the reign of Ramses II.
+Everything about these two statues is gorgeous starting from the paintings, the hand-carved pillars, carvings, and many other things that make Abu Simbel one of a kind.

-- A tour to the Monastery of St.Simeon: that was dedicated to the Coptic saint Abba Hendra.
+- A tour to the Monastery of St.Simeon: which was dedicated to the Coptic saint Abba Hendra.
 It was constructed in the 7th century.

 -Having a camel ride; that lets you be in the Ancient sites to enjoy the beautiful Nubian surroundings of the desert.